PyTorch Loaders

 • return_all (bool, optional) – _description_, defaults to True

-• forecast_total (int, optional) – _description_, defaults to 336
+• forecast_total (int, optional) – The total length to forecast, defaults to 336

 get_from_start_date_all(forecast_start: datetime, series_id: int = None)[source]